 Along with the tub of pictures, I have a dresser drawer stuffed with contracts, job vouchers, pay stubs, and tax forms.
 All of this paperwork is proof that the girl in all those pictures is me, but also that my role as an international model has always been, to put it simply, just a job.

 This job has been tumultuous, but it has provided opportunities that I would have never known existed otherwise.
-If it weren’t for my career, I would never have even realized I was an athlete, let alone one that who could possibly compete in the Olympics some day…
+If it weren’t for my career, I would never have even realized I was an athlete, let alone one that who could possibly compete in the Olympic Trials some day…

 My job has never been who I am— it just allows me to explore all the other things I love, exposing me to all kinds of different people.
 I get a thrill just by living in my favorite city, even after all these years, as I’ve been figuring out what really fires me up.